 For the one in three adults that have a criminal record, ordinary essentials such as finding a well-paying job, renting safe and affordable housing, getting a student loan, or purchasing a decent car can be all but impossible to obtain.

-With the 2018 Criminal Justice Reform Act accelerating and expanding sealing availability, the demand for Criminal Offender Record Information (CORI) sealing in Massachusetts has increased, but existing legal resources are insufficient to meet demand.
+With the 2018 Criminal Justice Reform Act and subsequent changes to the law accelerating and expanding sealing availability, the demand for Criminal Offender Record Information (CORI) sealing in Massachusetts has increased.

 Anyone in need of CORI sealing assistance is welcome to participate if:

 - It has been 3 years since the last misdemeanor conviction; OR

 - 7 years since the last felony conviction.